San Junipero: Setting and music

 The nightclub settings featured arcade games, which Brooker took an interest in choosing as he was a teenager during the 1980s and has worked as a video game journalist.
 Director Owen Harris described the 1980s as a "period in life that was really optimistic".
 He chose the year 1987 "fairly arbitrarily" and mentioned "very specific movie posters" in the script.
 Brooker put together a playlist of music from 1987 on Spotify.
 Some songs, such as Belinda Carlisle's "Heaven Is a Place on Earth" and the Smiths' "Girlfriend in a Coma", hint at the episode's plot twist, as do arcade games Time Crisis and The House of the Dead.
 Each song had to be cleared for roughly 15 years for Netflix.
 Every song was successfully cleared except one by Prince.

 "Heaven Is a Place on Earth" plays at the episode's beginning and over the end credits.
-Brooker first heard it while running, and believed it would be perfect for the final scene, admitting in an interview he would have been "absolutely distraught" if they had been unable to use it.
+Brooker believed it would be perfect for the final scene, admitting in an interview he would have been "absolutely distraught" if they had been unable to use it.
 "Girlfriend in a Coma" features in the episode "for about five seconds", yet cost "an outrageous amount of money", Brooker said.
 Jones said the song's inclusion "was indulgent but at the same time, it was so important that we set up that era so it felt different".
 Robbie Nevil's song "C'est La Vie" was chosen by Harris, as it was one of the first singles he ever purchased.

 The episode also featured an original score by Clint Mansell.
 Mansell was approached by Harris, and based the score around the previously chosen songs, including "Heaven Is a Place on Earth".
 He has said that the "calm electronic" score was influenced by John Hughes movies and the death of his girlfriend a year before.
 In December 2016, Lakeshore Records released the score for downloading and streaming.